fortio/rand/README.md

 It provides convenience method to either have different rng each time (seed 0) or a specific repeatable sequence.

+Like the underlying math/rand/v2, it is **not** meant for anything related to cryptography or security.

 ## Use

 ```